FacerAin/EHR-R1/README.md

 # EHR-R1: Reinforcement Learning for Electronic Health Record SQL Generation

-EHR-R1 is a reinforcement learning framework for training SQL generation models on Electronic Health Record (EHR) data, specifically designed for the MIMIC-IV dataset using GRPO (Group Relative Policy Optimization).
+EHR-R1 is a reinforcement learning framework for training SQL generation models on Electronic Health Record (EHR) data, specifically designed for the MIMIC-IV dataset using GRPO.

 ## 🎯 Overview